travelgateX/documentation-site/content/hotelx/concepts/content.md

 ### Process file

 To process the file, it must be uploaded to your organization's FTP folder in the TravelgateX Platform.
-For more info on how to upload files, you can access our [data automation section](/travelgatex/data-automation/).
+For more info on how to upload files, please access our [data automation section](/travelgatex/data-automation/).

 ### Template File